chris-barry/darkweb-everywhere/README.md

 There's a basic script for \*nix users to install.
 Just run, `./install.sh`.

 For the time being, users running Tor Browser Bundle natively on Windows will have to copy and paste all the `.xml` files into the directory listed above.
 We hope to fix this by adding a Windows installer at some point.

 ## Contributing

 If you know of any sites which offer a normal domain, and a hidden service please add them, or put in a ticket.

 HTTPSEverywhere has a good [guide][2] to make rules.
-The only difference is, make sure the name is appended with "Onion".
+The only difference is, make sure the name is appended with `Onion`.

-Upon making rules, you add a line to EVIDENCE.md with the site's name, and any documentation that proves that the hidden service is legitimate.
+Upon making rules, add a line to `EVIDENCE.md` with the site's name, and any documentation that proves that the hidden service is legitimate.

-Otherwise, please mark the rule with a default setting of off.
+Otherwise, please mark the rule with a default setting of off, and give a brief reason as to why.
+Example: `<ruleset name="Example Onion" default_off="No proof.">`

+For i2p rules, the same rules apply, but append the rules with `Eepsite` and place the evidence in `EVIDENCE-i2p.md`

 ## Disclaimer